bassomarco/bassomarco.github.io/content/about.md

 If you’d like to suggest a topic for a deep dive related to these areas, or just want to ask me something else, feel free to reach out through my social platforms — you can find them in the top-right corner of the website.
 I’ll do my best to reply as soon as possible 🙂

-Outside of networking, I’m also passionate about traveling, hiking, and cinema!
+Outside of networking, I’m also passionate about traveling, hiking, and cinema! 🚀

-Welcome
-And thanks for being here 🚀
+Welcome and thanks for being here 🚀